tracytratran/hyf-assignments/README.md

 #### 2. Submission process
 1. When you're ready to submit, make sure you're in your local repo and on the correct branch.
 2. Push to your remote and create a PR on GitHub **by Wednesday end of day** (unless otherwise agreed).
+Make sure you are creating a PR against your own repo, and not the HackYourFuture-CPH one.
 3. Find the "Assignment Submission" Google Sheet (bookmarked in your team's slack channel) and follow the instructions there.
 It will look something like this:

     ![Submission Sheet](./assets/submission-sheet.png)